jmacglashan/decisions_and_dragons/content/posts/ddpg_grad.md

 where $(Dg(x))^\top$ indicates the transpose of the Jacobian matrix (the matrix of gradients for each output) and $\rvert_{a=g(x)}$ indicates that we should evaluate the value $a$ in $f(a)$ as the value of $g(x)$.

-This multivariable chain rule is useful for the same reason the single variable one: if you know the gradient/derivative for a bunch of functions, the chain rule lets you reuse that knowledge to compute the gradient of a funciton that is a composition of those functions with known gradients/derivatives.
+The multivariable chain rule is useful for the same reason as the single-variable chain rule: it allows you to leverage your knowledge of the gradients of simple functions to compute the gradient of a complex function that is a composition of those functions.

 ### Applying the chain rule

-Applying the chain rule to our expression, we have:
+Applying the chain rule to our DDPG/DPG gradient, we have:

 $$
 \begin{align*}